Herman Kiefer Hospital: Hospital

 The hospital was the primary health care facility of the City of Detroit from its founding to closure.
 During its 75 years, it treated the poorest citizens of the city.
 For the first 35 years, most patients had infectious diseases.
 In 1953, a 250-bed addition was added to treat tuberculosis.
 By the end of the sixties, the era of infectious diseases was over due to antibiotics.
 In 1928, there were 1,756 deaths from infectious diseases, in 1969, there were under 100.
 During the 1970s, the patient population changed to the very old, the indigent, and those who had social problems.

 In 1951, the Rehabilitation Institute of Metropolitan Detroit was founded at Herman Kiefer Hospital.
 Kiefer Hospital was the main treatment facility for polio in Detroit, which was rampant at that time.
 Polio patients are often paralyzed, and the Kiefer provided their polio patients with rehabilitation.
 It was also the site of the Metropolitan Detroit Polio Foundation, which merged with the Rehabilitation Institute in 1953.
 These two partners soon realized they needed a building of their own to house all their services.
 As a result, in 1958, the Rehabilitation Institute moved to a newly built hospital at the Detroit Medical Center.

+During the 1970s and early 1980s, part of the building was used for the Detroit Psychiatric Institute, providing inpatient and outpatient services to those having psychiatric difficulties.
+This part of the hospital was overseen by the State of Michigan Department of Mental Health.